bruvzg/gdsdecomp/README.md

 ## Downloading and compiling

-Clone this repository into Godots `modules` subfolder as `gdsdecomp`.
+Clone this repository into Godot's `modules` subfolder as `gdsdecomp`.
 Rebuild Godot engine as described in https://docs.godotengine.org/en/latest/development/compiling/index.html.

 ## License